Mahesh-Pawar-02/Duplicate_File_Removal/README.md

    - Deletes the duplicate files and logs their names.

 2. *Logging*:
-   - Creates a log file in the "Marvellous" directory.
+   - Creates a log file in the "LogDir" directory.
    - Log file name includes the date and time of creation.
    - Logs contain the names of the deleted duplicate files.